magento/merchdocs/src/catalog/inventory-sources-add.md

 1. Expand ![]({% link images/images/btn-expand.png %}) the **Contact Info** section and do the following:

-    - For the **Contact Name**, enter the full name of the primary contact at the location.
+    - For **Contact Name**, enter the full name of the primary contact at the location.

     - Enter an **Email** address for contacting the location.